-Once the appeal process is concluded, a member of the Executive Board will promptly share an oral summary of findings and sanction decisions with the complainant(s) and alleged offender(s).
+Once the appeal process is concluded, the SIOP President, or their designee, will promptly share an oral summary of findings and sanction decisions with the complainant(s) and alleged offender(s).

 Closure and Double Jeopardy.
 Once action has been taken by SIOP following a formal complaint under this policy, that complaint is considered closed with the exception of a single appeal.
 The same complaint may not be pursued independently through another SIOP process after a decision is made or after an appeal is concluded.